Skip to content

 Blocking is a crucial step that many knitters skip.
 Blocking involves wetting your swatch and laying it flat to dry, which lets the fibers relax and settle into their final shape.
 Your project will likely be blocked once it’s finished, so you want your swatch to reflect the true dimensions of the fabric after blocking.

-Pro knitting tip: Another way to "block" your swatch is to use a portable clothes steamer and run it over the swatch a few inches above, this will relax the fibers and once it dries and demonstrate more accurately what the measurement will be on your finished garment.
+Pro knitting tip: Another way to "block" your swatch is to use a portable clothes steamer and run it over the swatch a few inches above, this will relax the fibers and once it dries demonstrate more accurately what the measurement will be on your finished garment.

 Knit a Gauge Swatch and Block It